Shashank18-dot/Intelligent-Document-Summarizer/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 Feel free to adapt, improve, and share!

 🔗 Happy summarizing!Questions or suggestions?
 Open an issue or send a pull request.